apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 }
 ```

-For release signing, passwords can be excluded and the build system will issue a
-prompt asking for the password.

 There is also support to mix and match command line arguments and parameters in
 `build.json`.
 Values from the command line arguments will get precedence.
 This can be useful for specifying passwords on the command line.